-The cultural heritage commission Cultural Heritage Commission may recommend the designation of a landmark or landmark district either upon its own nomination or upon nomination by any interested group or individual including the owner or occupant of property proposed for such designation.
-Any nomination which includes a public building shall be submitted to the county of the review.
-Comments and recommendations resulting from that review may be submitted to the cultural heritage commission.
-The commission shall take no further action on the nomination until receipt of the county of the commission.
-The comments and recommendations; provided that, if a written report by the county of the commission cultural Heritage Commission may proceed with its review of the nomination and the formulation of a recommendation relating to the designation of a landmark or landmark district pursuant to the following procedures:
+The cultural heritage commissionCultural Heritage Commission may recommend the designation of a landmark or landmark district either upon its own nomination or upon nomination by any interested group or individual including the owner or occupant of property proposed for such designation.
+Any nomination which includes a public building shall be submitted to the eCity mManager for his review.
+Comments and recommendations resulting from that review may be submitted to the cultural heritage commissionCultural Heritage Commission.
+The eCommission shall take no further action on the nomination until receipt of the eCity mManager's comments and recommendations; provided that, if a written report by the eCity mManager is not received within thirty twenty (3029) days of submittal to him, the cultural heritage commissionCultural Heritage Commission may proceed with its review of the nomination and the formulation of a recommendation relating to the designation of a landmark or landmark district pursuant to the following procedures:

 - A. The cultural heritage commission Cultural Heritage Commission shall, as a part of its review process: - 1.
 Endeavor to cConsult with affected property owners; - 2.
 Prepare a preliminary report on the nomination which shall include, among other things: - a.
 Notification of affected eCity dDepartments including, when public buildings are a part of the nomination, the eCity mManager, - b.
-Confirmation and verification that the nomination conforms to the requirements of section 2.63.050 of this eChapter, - Preliminary research into the character and history of the structure or area proposed for designation, and - d.-A recommendation for final action by the commissionCommission.
+Confirmation and verification that the nomination conforms to the requirements of section 2.63.050 of this eChapter, - c.
+Preliminary research into the character and history of the structure or area proposed for designation, and - d. -A recommendation for final action by the commission.
 If the cCommission approves the nominated designation, then upon direction of the cCommission, preliminary research, appropriate inventory forms and other supporting data as directed shall be completed as necessary to prepare the matter for final determination by the cCommission.
 Final action recommending approval or disapproval of the nominated landmark or landmark district shall be by a majority vote of the cCommission.